bhauman/lein-figwheel/README.md

 #### Supports Node.js

-You can use fighweel and to live code in Node.js with ClojureScript!
+You can use figwheel to live code ClojureScript in Node.js!

 #### Static file server